wds4/tapestry-protocol/tips/core-protocol/grapevine.md

 ## Example

-An example of a pseudo-arbitrary question would be: what is the
+An example of a pseudo-arbitrary question would be the one in the following figure: *How do we indicate the timestampt of a nostr event?*

 <img src="../../images/createdAtQuestionAsGraph.png" width="50%" />

+As shown in the figure, the question is represented by a single node (green circle).
+Each individual of several propsoed answers is represented by a node (chite circles).
+The answers are grouped into a set using edges that connect the question to each answer.
+Two different connection methods are used.
+On the left, the question and each answer are connected directly using a single edge.